-Two awards were presented at DeepSouthCon 50 on June 17.
+Two awards were presented at DeepSouthCon 51 (combined with JordanCon) on April 20.
 The Rebel Award is presented to a fan who has done things for Southern fandom and the Phoenix Award is for an SF professional who has done things for Southern fandom.

 - Rebel Award: Mike Rogers and Regina Kirby